TekniskSupport/homeassistant-addons/limited-guest-access/README.md

 (for example http://your-external-url.tld:8888/adf12345)
 to be able to trigger the actions using a button.

+### Inject code into user view

+There are four custom entry points into the user view, that you can use these to modify the design of the end user page
+- style.css
+- script.js
+- header.htm
+- footer.htm

+The first two are injected into the `<head>` section of the page, just above `</head>` The two latter are injected into the `<body>` section, the first of which just after the opening tag, and the footer just before closing the body.

+To make use of this, you should create the files in the /data/ directory and adjust them to fit your needs.

 ### Install instructions

 In home assistant, head to Supervisor -> add-on store